 If you’re in the market to buy a new home or condo, you’ve undoubtedly thought (or stressed) about the down payment.
-But how much should you put down?
-Better yet, how much do you need to put down?
+It’s typically one of the biggest roadblocks to homeownership.

 So prospective homeowners took their time, saved up money in the bank, and when the time was right, made a bid on a property.